 Awarding bodies are providing a package of support materials including questions, mark schemes, data about how students typically performed and exemplar materials, as well as advice for teachers about content coverage, topic selection, marking and making grading judgements.

 This will be based on past questions and will include a proportion of previously unpublished questions for every subject.

 The use of these materials is optional and they will be part of the range of evidence teachers could use to determine the teacher assessed grade.

 What's available when?

-31 March: As well as publishing additional assessment materials, we've published grade descriptors on our public website.
+- Published 31 March on the OCR website – We've published grade descriptors on the qualification pages of our public website.
 These are general statements giving a high-level reflection of student performance at a number of grades.
-On 19 April, we will publish OCR-specific exemplification of these grade descriptors, using real student responses to past papers and NEA where available.

-19 April: We will publish grading exemplars (student responses from historical exam papers) to further help you determine grades.
+- Published 19 April on the Grade Submission System – Grading exemplars (student responses from historical exam papers) to further help you determine grades.

 For more information about the additional assessment material, please see our article